vmware/terraform-provider-vra/website/docs/index.html.markdown

 The following arguments are used to configure the VMware vRA7 Provider:

 * `url` - (Required) This is the URL to the VMware Cloud Automation Services endpoint.
-Can also  be specified with the `vRA_URL` environment variable.
+Can also  be specified with the `VRA_URL` environment variable.
 * `access_token` - (Optional) This is the access token used to create an API refresh token.
-Can also be specified with the `vRA_ACCESS_TOKEN` environment variable.
+Can also be specified with the `VRA_ACCESS_TOKEN` environment variable.
 * `refresh_token` - (Optional) This is a refresh_token used for API access that
   has been pre-generated.
 One of `access_token` or `refresh_token` is required.
-  Can also be specified with the `vRA_REFRESH_TOKEN` environment variable.
+  Can also be specified with the `VRA_REFRESH_TOKEN` environment variable.
+* `insecure` - (Optional) This boolean allow you to not check server certificate.

 ### Debugging options